-In particular, taking $\alpha=1$, our model \eqref{Eq-New-C-2} exactly coincides with the classical Cattaneo model \eqref{Eq-New-C} in nonlinear acoustics.
-Thus, the non-local third order (in time) evolution equation \eqref{Eq-New-C-2} is the Lighthill approximation of the fractional Navier-Stokes-Cattaneo equations under irrotational flows.
-However, different from the classical Cattaneo model \eqref{Eq-New-C}, the fractional dissipation $b\nu(-\Delta)^{\alpha}\psi_t$ may completely change behaviors of solutions when the index $\alpha$ changes, for example, global strong solvabilities in the fractional Navier-Stokes equations \cite{Katz-Pavlovic=2002}, and hyperbolic like versus parabolic like in the wave models \cite{D'Abbicco-Reissig=2014,D'Abbicco-Ebert=2014-NA,D'Abbicco-Ebert=2022-NA}.
-Hence, it seems interesting to explore influences of the fractional Laplacians on large time asymptotic behaviors of \eqref{Eq-New-C-2}.
+In particular, taking $\alpha=1$, our model in \eqref{Eq-New-C-2} coincides exactly with the classical Cattaneo-type model in \eqref{Eq-New-C}.
+Thus, the non-local third-order (in time) evolution equation \eqref{Eq-New-C-2} can be regarded as the Lighthill approximation of the fractional Navier-Stokes-Cattaneo equations under irrotational flows.
+However, differently from the classical Cattaneo-type model \eqref{Eq-New-C}, the fractional dissipation $b\nu(-\Delta)^{\alpha}\psi_t$ may completely change the behavior of solutions depending on the power $\alpha$ in regards to the global (in time) strong solvabilities in the fractional Navier-Stokes equations \cite{Katz-Pavlovic=2002}, and the effectiveness of the damping (see \cite{D'Abbicco-Reissig=2014,D'Abbicco-Ebert=2014-NA,D'Abbicco-Ebert=2022-NA}).
+Hence, it is interesting to explore the influence of the fractional viscous dissipation on the solutions to \eqref{Eq-New-C-2} asymptotically for long-time.